sdncoder/sdncoder/README.md

-scripting for interacting, parsing, and graphical display of network data
+scripting for interacting with, parsing, and display of network data.